-LOS ANGELES – A pediatric hospital has come under fire after revamping their inpatient food services menu.
+LOS ANGELES, CA – A pediatric hospital has come under fire after revamping their inpatient food services menu.
 The director of nutrition at Coastline Health Systems, Mr. Robert Orexin, announced last Monday that the hospital would be removing foods considered “unhealthy” such as certain deserts, non-diet sodas, and many fried foods.
 This initiative also involves phasing out the internal Burger King for a Sweetgreens.

 “This is an absolute nightmare,” reported Sandy Smith, a patient relations officer for the hospital.
 “We are trying everything to hold on to our patients, and give them the resort experience that the increasingly expensive AirBnbs and hotels here are lacking.”
 She continued, “Medications and surgeries are pretty much unaffordable in this day and time.
 But patients can at least afford comfortable breakfast cheesecakes.
 And what about the Monte Cristo sandwiches available until midnight?”